 Eligible Students: Beyond the specific qualifications of your program (pre-requisites, language requirements) all students must have a minimum GPA of 2.5 and students cannot be on disciplinary probation level II or higher at the time of departure.
 Faculty will have access to applicants’ academics including GPA, major and standing.
 OIP will review any disciplinary probation level of all confirmed students.

 Reviewer Console: You will receive an email from the study abroad system indicating that a student has submitted their application.
 You can access the Applicant Review for that student through the provided link.
-Multiple student applications can be accessed through the Application Finder.
-If you’d like to learn more about reviews through this online application platform, watch this video (Lesson 5).
-Applicant Review: In the email update from the study abroad system, click on Complete Review link to access the student’s application.
+In the email update from the study abroad system, click on Complete Review link to access the student’s application.
 You will need to log into PirateNet to access the Applicant Review.
 Because of the university’s security measures, please wait 24 hours after the application is submitted to view the student’s profile, as their data must sync from the Banner registration system.
-We advise that you do not approve students after their applications are fully accessible so you can confirm whether they qualify for your program.
+We advise that you do not approve students until after their applications are fully accessible so you can confirm whether they qualify for your program.
 Once a faculty review has been submitted, it cannot be changed.
-If you need to amend your review decision about an applicant, please email email@example.com.
+If you need to amend your review decision about an applicant, please email [email protected].

 Application Finder: Through the Application Finder, you may view the total list of applications for your program.
 You may also view what stages these applications are currently in.
 You can also access pending and submitted student applications from this page by clicking on an applicant’s name.